TarunB1006/YoloV8-ToolKit/README.md

 6. `data.yaml`: This config file is used to specify parameters like the number of classes and the location of the dataset and will be required for training with YOLOv8.
 Refer to the [Documentation](https://docs.ultralytics.com/modes/train/) for more details.

 7. `training.ipynb`: This notebook has steps to train a model, with a few hyperparameters to start with.
 However, refer to the [Documentation](https://docs.ultralytics.com/modes/train/) to achieve the best results by changing these parameters according to your dataset size, quality, etc.

+8. `capture_coordinates.py`: This Python script allows you to manually capture coordinates from an image using mouse clicks and display them on the image.
+It's useful for defining regions of interest (ROIs) in an image by capturing sets of four points, typically to create rectangular regions.